Hyper-Hermitian Weyl Double Copy: Hyper-Hermitian and Hyper-K ahlerian Weyl Double Copy

 \subsection{Hyper-Hermitian Weyl double copy: Preliminaries}

 In this subsection, we give a brief overview of the family of solutions called elementary states introduced in ref. \cite{Dunajski:1998nj}.
-Let $x^{AA'}=(x^A,u^A)$ be local null coordinates on a complex four-manifold $\mathcal{M}$ and let $\Theta_A$ be a pair of complex valued functions (potentials) on $\cal{M}$, we take $x^A=(y,-x)$ and $u^A=(u,v)$.
-We write down the equations (\ref{igualdad}) once again for convenience
+Let $x^{AA'}=(x^A,u^A)$ be local null coordinates on a complex four-manifold $\mathcal{M}$ and let $\Theta_A$ be a pair of complex-valued functions (potentials) on $\cal{M}$, we take $x^A=(y,-x)$ and $u^A=(u,v)$.
+We write down the eqs. (\ref{igualdad}) once again for convenience

-As we pointed out in subsection (2.1) equation (\ref{igualdad}) can be reduced to the second heavenly equation \eqref{Plebanski} if $\partial_{A0'} \Theta^A=0$.
-The previous condition implies that $\Theta^A = \partial^A_{ \ 0'} \theta$, where $\theta$ is a holomorphic function which satisfies the Pleba\'nski second heavenly equation \eqref{Plebanski}, (see \cite{Dunajski:1998nj}).
+As we pointed out in subsection (2.1) eq. (\ref{igualdad}) can be reduced to the second heavenly equation in \eqref{Plebanski} if $\partial_{A0'} \Theta^A=0$.
+The previous condition implies that $\Theta^A = \partial^A_{ \ 0'} \theta$, where $\theta$ is a holomorphic function which satisfies the Pleba\'nski's second heavenly equation \eqref{Plebanski}, (see \cite{Dunajski:1998nj}).